-"There's a new fear all the time," said Brian Bierley, director of media relations at Oakland University in Rochester, Mich.
+"There's a new fear all the time," said Brian Bierley, director of media relations at Oakland University.

 "The people in Florida are living off the hurricane fear, and if they don't get hit, there's always something.
 On Twitter, there's a new threat every day."